Our rating: (3.5/5)

 Contract 3.8 Good

-Although generally transparent about packages, we were concerned that information about monthly fees was hidden and that a $90 + GST charge is applied if you leave before 12 months.
-So even though a commitment-free service with zero acquiring costs is advertised, this only applies in some cases.
+Although generally transparent about packages, we were concerned that the monthly minimum fee was hidden and that Shift4 customers complain about other hidden fees.
+Even though zero acquiring costs are advertised, this only applies to higher-volume businesses.

 On the other hand, Smartpay could be worth switching to from the big, traditional banks that lock you into their service and add more fees on top of transactions and card machine rental.